 Group Finance Director of Orbit Group and has over 20 years’ experience of working within the affordable housing and property sector.
 She has held senior roles in large housing associations, including Finance Director at Viridian Housing Group, and has provided her financial expertise to organisations such as the Tenants Services Authority.

 Professor of Urban Development and International Planning at Cardiff University, with extensive expertise in urban planning, urban upgrading and urban informal economies.
 She has worked in 23 countries in the developing world in Africa, Asia, Latin America and the Middle East.
-She is a steering committee member of UN-Habitat’s World Urban Campaign and a member of their Expert working group on urban law.
+She is an expert collaborating with UN-Habitat on urban livelihoods.

 A one-time diplomat turned venture investor and advisor to start-ups.
 Passionate about social enterprises, he brings with him 25 years of global experience across sectors including 14 years of venture investing in Europe and emerging markets.

 Graduated from Cambridge University in 1979 and has thirty-five years’ experience in international financial services, having worked extensively in Asia-Pacific, South America, Europe and the Middle East.
 Now retired, his most recent appointment was as Chief Executive Officer of Barwa Bank, an award-winning Islamic financial institution in Qatar.